Zhu Shouyin: During Li Cunxu's reign as emperor

 In 923, Li Cunxu, whose Jin state was then locked into a long-term military campaign against its archrival Later Liang with the Yellow River as their border, declared himself the emperor of a new Later Tang.
-However, at that time, the Later Tang state was facing a number of economic and logistical problems, as well as threats from its northern neighbor Khitan Empire, such that its people was beginning to lose faith over whether it could actually prevail over Later Liang.
+However, at that time, the Later Tang state was facing a number of economic and logistical problems, as well as threats from its northern neighbor Khitan Empire, such that its people were beginning to lose faith over whether it could actually prevail over Later Liang.
 Li Cunxu decided to try to change the status quo by having the major general Li Siyuan (his adoptive brother) launch a surprise attack on Later Liang's Tianping Circuit (天平, headquartered in modern Tai'an, Shandong), south of the Yellow River, and Li Siyuan was quickly able to capture it.
 This shocked the Later Liang emperor Zhu Zhen, who removed the supreme commander of his army against Later Tang, Dai Siyuan, and replaced Dai with Wang Yanzhang.
 Meanwhile, in light of the victory, Li Cunxu, anticipating a Later Liang counterattack to try to cut off communications between Later Tang proper and Tianping's capital Yun Prefecture (鄆州), positioned armies at various Later Tang-controlled forts on the Yellow River.
-At that time, Zhu Shouyin was serving in the position of surveyor of the Han and non-Han cavalry and infantry, and Li Cunxu had him take up position at the key strategic city of Desheng (德勝, in modern Puyang, Henan), particularly warning him to guard against Wang's possible attack.
+At that time, Zhu Shouyin was serving in the position of surveyor of the Han and non-Han cavalry and infantry and Li Cunxu had him take up position at the key strategic city of Desheng (德勝, in modern Puyang, Henan), particularly warning him to guard against Wang's possible attack.
 Zhu, however, was not vigilant, and when Wang then attacked Desheng's southern city (i.e., the part of the city south of the Yellow River), Zhu was caught off guard, allowing Wang to capture the southern city quickly.
 Li Cunxu was forced to order Zhu to abandon the northern city as well to reinforce another key strategic fort on the river, Yangliu (楊劉, in modern Liaocheng, Shandong), and Li Cunxu then subsequently went to aid the city against Wang's attack.
 After a fierce battle between the two armies, Later Tang was able to hold Yangliu, allowing the supply lines to Yun to remain open.
 In light of Zhu's inattentiveness, Li Siyuan submitted a secret petition to Li Cunxu, urging him to punish Zhu, but Li Cunxu did not act on it, as he considered Zhu a close associate.